renerocksai/albummer/README.md

 - the heading of this album is `Conference2019`, as the `#` denotes a Markdown heading
 - the first (files are sorted by file-time) 3 images should be layed out in a 3-column row
 - the 4th and 5th images go into a 2-column row, because
-- the video is placed on its own row
+- the video is placed on its own row (audio would be, too)
 - followed by 3-column image rows until the end
 - since there are only 10 files, the last two images end up in a 2-column row